PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Threat Model and Preliminaries

 \subsubsection{Adversarial Capabilities}

 We make two common adversarial capability assumptions.
 First, we follow a common assumption~\cite{ye2022enhanced, sablayrolles2019white, yeom2018privacy, mattern2023membership} that the adversary can query the loss value for a given sample via black-box access.
-Second, following previous works~\cite{tramer2022truth, sablayrolles2019white, watson2021importance, mireshghallah2022memorization, shokri2017membership, jayaraman2020revisiting, ye2022enhanced}, we assume the adversary has an auxiliary dataset $D_\text{aux} \in \mathcal{D}$ drawn from the same distribution as the downstream training dataset but disjoint from the training dataset $D_\text{ft}$.
+Second, following previous works~\cite{tramer2022truth, sablayrolles2019white, watson2021importance, mireshghallah2022memorization, shokri2017membership, jayaraman2020revisiting, ye2022enhanced}, we assume the adversary has an auxiliary dataset $D_\text{aux} \in \mathcal{D}$ drawn from the same distribution but disjoint from the fine-tuning dataset $D_\text{ft}$.
 Different from capabilities in backdoor attacks on the pre-trained model, we do not assume either access to pre-training dataset of the original backbone~\cite{jia2022badencoder} or the access to the samples in downstream dataset~\cite{zhang2021trojaning}.
 Additionally, we do not require capability of injecting poisoned data~\cite{tramer2022truth} or tampering the fine-tuning process.

-Distinguishing from existing works, the adversary in \textit{PreCurious} releases the pre-trained model with seemingly legitimate configuration documents.
-We note that even for popular pre-trained models, the victim may inadvertently download an untrusted $\theta_{pre}$.
+Distinguished from all existing works, the adversary in \textit{PreCurious} releases the pre-trained model with seemingly legitimate configuration documents, which is very common when sharing customized models on open-sourced platforms.
+We also note that even for popular pre-trained models, the victim may inadvertently download an untrusted $\theta_{pre}$.
+In this case, attackers could use the official model's default configuration in tutorials, which victims assume as correct.
 First, typographical errors during the search and download process, such as \lstinline[style=mystyle]{hf_hub_download(repo_id=NAME_WITH_TYPO)} in Hugging Face, could lead to the acquisition of a malicious model.
 Second, attackers could register publicly available higher-version packages with the same name as the legitimate model, which could be automatically installed via library management tools.
 Finally, the attacker could compromise the repository's infrastructure and replacing the legitimate pre-trained model with a malicious one.
-In this case, attackers could use the official model's default configuration in tutorials, which victims assume as correct.